newtheatre/website/_content/edfringe-2020.md

 This pack details how the EdFringe process works and should answer any questions you have.
 Please contact {% include committee.html role="external" format="inline" %} if there is anything else you want to know.

-{% include button.html text="Getting Involved" title="Getting Involved Edinburgh Pack" %}
+{% include button.html text="Getting Involved" group="Getting Involved EdFringe 2022" %}